OajMeredith23/Oajmeredith23/README.md

 A front-end developer that builds upon a foundation in design.
 Creator of interesting, exciting digital experiences that build upon an education in UI/UX Design and 5 years experience using a variety of different web technologies.

-— 🎓 I'm just about to graduate from a BA(Hons) degree in UX/UI at Ravensbourne University London.
+🎓 I'm just about to graduate from a BA(Hons) degree in UX/UI at Ravensbourne University London.

-– 🕵️‍♂️I'm looking for work as a front-end developer either remote or in/around London.
+🕵️‍ I'm looking for work as a front-end developer either remote or in/around London.

-– ✍️
+✍️ I believe in idea-first learning.
+Not learning technology for the sake of itself, but to build cool stuff.
+This means being adaptable, flexible, and knowing how to learn quickly!

+📬 You can contact me at [mail@olivermeredith.com](mailto:mail@olivermeredith.com)
 <!--
 **OajMeredith23/Oajmeredith23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.